edickie/ciftify/docs/02_cifti-for-your_recon_all.md

 Three arguments are required for ciftify_recon_all to run:
 + The freesurfer `SUBJECTS_DIR` is the top directory structure holding all freesurfer outputs for a sample.
 It can be defined either by setting the `$SUBJECTS_DIR` environment variable or using optional `--fs-subjects-dir` argument
-+ The `CIFTIFY_WORKDIR` directory is top directory holding the HCP outputs.
++ The `CIFTIFY_WORKDIR` directory is the top directory holding the HCP outputs.
 It can be defined either by setting the `$CIFTIFY_WORKDIR` environment variable or using the optional `--ciftify-work-dir` argument
    + Note: in previous versions, this was referred to as `HCP_DATA` or `--hcp-data-dir`
 + The subject id of the participant to process.
-I needs to match the folder name for that subject within the freesurfer `SUBJECTS_DIR`.
+This needs to match the folder name for that subject within the freesurfer `SUBJECTS_DIR`.

 ### Examples